paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 <summary>R: Click to view</summary>

 - **report**: See test report.
-- **report header**: Lines of text written at the beginning of a test report that include the report title, a timestamp, etc.
+- **report header**: For LiteTest, lines of text written at the beginning of a test report that include the report title, a timestamp, etc.
 - **runner**: For LiteTest, see test runner.
 For GitHub, A machine or environment that executes the jobs defined in a GitHub Actions workflow.
   A runner provides the operating system, tools, and runtime needed to